18F/api-standards/README.md

 - Adding a query parameter

 #### Support for Previous Versions
-Leave at least one previous version intact.
+Leave at least one previous major version intact.
 And communicate to existing users to understand when previous versions will be decommissioned.

 #### Prototype or Alpha Versions
 Use "/v0/" to represent an API that is in prototype or alpha phase and is likely to change frequently without warning.